 A landfall site with onshore transition pits is needed to connect the offshore and onshore cables.

 Up to six onshore underground cables, each of around 37 km in length, will be used to transfer the electricity from landfall to an onshore converter station.

-Up to eight cable ducts for two future East Anglia projects will be installed to connect into Bramford Substation.
+Up to five cable ducts for two future East Anglia projects will be installed to connect into Bramford Substation.
 This could limit the impact of future construction operations as cables for these future projects would be pulled through the pre-laid ducts.